liao-frank/parity/README.md

 # Parity
 A web app solution to consolidating data parity.

-This framework provides a React CMS interface, an Express.js API service, and a SQLite database for managing a many-to-many relationship.
+This framework provides a CMS interface, an API service, and a database for managing a many-to-many relationship.

 ![CMS Demo](docs/cms-demo.gif)